Emasoft/KEYBARD/API_REFERENCE.md

 # KEYBARD API Reference

-**Version**: 0.2.0a1 (Alpha)
+**Version**: 0.3.0a1 (Alpha)

 This document provides the complete API reference for KEYBARD.
-All public APIs are fully type-annotated.
+All public APIs are fully type-annotated and documented.

 ---